 The investigation on the IMF performed here (Sect.~\ref{subsec:imf}) demonstrates the breadth of possibilities that will be accessible through the X-IFU.
 In fact, most of the possible caveats come essentially from our choice of the enrichment models rather than the capabilities of the instrument.
-Specifically, we notice that with slight changes in the IMF parameters, $\chi_{\rm red}^2$ can easily go above the previous threshold of 5 for our set of input models.
+Specifically, we notice that with slight changes in the IMF parameters, $\chi_{\rm red}^2$ can easily go above the previous threshold of five for our set of input models.
 The question of whether other sets of models could provide more accurate fits when integrated with slightly different IMFs thus naturally arises.
-Integrating other models using modified IMFs (using the \texttt{abunfit} package), however, confirms the results seen in Sect.~\ref{sec:imf}, i.e. a best-fit slope typically around $\alpha \sim - 2$ and $M_{\rm cut} \sim 40 M_{\odot}$.
+However, integrating other models using modified IMFs (using the \texttt{abunfit} package) confirms the results seen in Sect.~\ref{sec:imf}, that is, a best-fit slope typically around $\alpha \sim - 2$ and $M_{\rm cut} \sim 40 M_{\odot}$.
 This can be explained by the very simple shape of the IMF considered here, but could provide significantly different results with more complex functions.

-In fact, the IMF considered in the fits is simplistic, but ensures to have only two parameters (slope and mass cut-off) to ease the interpretation.
-Other shapes can be considered, especially those having lower solar mass roll-offs (notably Chabrier-like, Fig.~\ref{fig:imf_slopes}), which assume a (realistic) finite number of stars at low masses.
+In fact, the IMF considered in the fits is simplistic, but ensures that we have only two parameters (slope and mass cut-off) to ease the interpretation.
+Other shapes can be considered, especially those with lower solar mass roll-offs (notably Chabrier-like, Fig.~\ref{fig:imf_slopes}), which assume a (realistic) finite number of stars at low masses.
 However, in this case, interpreting the contribution of each part of the IMF to the final integrated yields becomes more challenging.
-Furthermore, as most of these IMFs \citep[see a few examples in][]{chabrier2003} are approximated at high solar masses by power-law (similar to that of \citealt{Salpeter1955IMF}), no substantial change in the results is expected (mostly second-order changes are observed when using a Chabrier-like IMF).
+Furthermore, as most of these IMFs \citep[see a few examples in][]{chabrier2003} are approximated at high solar masses by a power law (similar to that of \citealt{Salpeter1955IMF}), no substantial change in the results is expected (mostly second-order changes are observed when using a Chabrier-like IMF).